-For user interaction we used GLUI, a GLUT-based C++ library (Rademacher).
-Figure 3 shows the different controls with which the user can access the application.
+For user interaction we used GLUI, a GLUT-based C++ library [11].
 The user can navigate through the 3D model with widgets for rotation and translation, or jump to a predefined location within the model, which is of benefit to users who are not used to computer games controls.
 The visualisation of the position of installed sensors is also possible, and by activating the clipping slider the user can cut through the building to inspect occluded locations.
 The user can also directly select an object on the screen by clicking on it.

 Our basic version of LibViz provided several visualisation features.
 For example, the measured concentration of dust on each bookshelf in the Long Room can be visualised as spheres that are coloured according to concentration and positioned at the bookshelf where the measurement was taken.
 By selecting a window, the user can examine the state of each pane.
-Also, the locations of sensors that measure general data, light levels and relative humidity can be visualised (Ruhland, 2007).
+Also, the locations of sensors that measure general data, light levels and relative humidity can be visualised [13].